UDOOboard/Vision-Docs/docs/13_Advanced_Topics/02_EAPI.md

 The EAPI implementation for UDOO VISION can be found [here](https://git.seco.com/software/eapi/eapi/-/tree/master/binary) for both
 Windows and Linux.
-As you can see [here](https://git.seco.com/software/eapi/eapi/-/wikis/home#seco-implementation), the UDOO VISION doesn't have an official version until now but we are working to provide you a stable and tested release.
+As you can see [here](https://git.seco.com/software/eapi/eapi/-/wikis/home#seco-implementation), the UDOO VISION doesn't have an official version by now but we are working to provide you a stable and tested release.